-In the famous Chapter VII of Alice’s Adventures in Wonderland, titled “A Mad Tea Party,” the Dormouse tells a story of three daughters who lived at the bottom of a treacle well.
-Like many other things in Carroll’s book, the inspiration behind this chapter can be found in Oxford, in the village of Binsey.
+In the famous Chapter VII of Alice’s Adventures in Wonderland, titled “A Mad Tea Party,” the ever-sleepy Dormouse tells a nonsensical story of three little sisters who lived at the bottom of a treacle well.
+Like many other things in Carroll’s book, the inspiration behind this tale can be found in Oxford, namely in a little village called Binsey.

 This village is well-noted for its parish church of Saint Margaret, which dates back to the 12th century, and the holy well that sits outside its west end.
 Although its location gave its name of Saint Margaret’s Well, the well itself was dedicated to Saint Frideswide, the patron saint of Oxford.
 According to legend, once upon a time in the 7th century, Prince Algar of Mercia became infatuated with her and sought to marry her.
 Bound to celibacy, Frideswide fled to Binsey in an attempt to escape this fate.